How does the Key Result weight roll-up approach work based on KPI in Profit.co?

 Category: OKRs

-Profit.co provides a new option to set the parent key result calculation type when the sub-key results present inside match the same KPI.
+Profit.co provides an option to set the parent key result calculation type using the weight roll-up approach based on KPI Based.

 Step 1